www.scantips.com

 Since generally low earnings from bonds is less appealing, my interest was about something like the 4% Rule, but for 100% stocks, such as the very popular S&P 500 index funds.
 A good stock fund earns a lot when the market is good, but market value can drop significantly when market times are bad.
 But which is more just a delay, since long term, even a 50% drop is not the end of the world, since the bad market crashes have always fully recovered if you can hang in there and wait it out.
 This is definitely NOT speaking of bad investments recovering, but is instead speaking of good investments in bad times, which have always recovered.
 However there is always risk that withdrawals at suffering prices can deplete a small fund.
 More money in the fund can survive fixed amount withdrawals longer.
 But if no withdrawals, it should recover and last indefinitely.

 My emphatic opinion is that all withdrawals ought to be planned to occur after retirement, not before.
 Repeated withdrawals drastically limit long term performance.
 The big issue is that retirement generally means having no job or salary, requiring living off of savings for maybe 30 years, perhaps even with major health care expenses, which will require some planning about providing income.
 The time to realize this is when young with still many years of great opportunity.
-The years are the best tool, don't waste them by waiting.
+The many years of compounding are the best tool, don't waste them by waiting.

 How to Make a Million Dollars for Retirement